AlessandroPerazzetta/tetris-rs/README.md

 ## 🆕 Recent Improvements

+- **Bag of 7 Tetromino System:** Piece generation now uses a fair "bag of 7" algorithm, ensuring all tetrominoes appear once per cycle before reshuffling.
+- **Next Block Preview:** The upcoming tetromino is displayed under the score panel for better planning.
 - **Wall Kick Rotation:** Tetrominoes can now rotate near the left/right borders using wall kick logic, preventing overlap with grid boundaries.
 - **Soft Drop in All Directions:** Holding left, right, or down moves the tetromino smoothly and continuously, with configurable repeat rates.
 - **Configurable Parameters:** All movement speeds and related settings are now in `src/parameters.rs` for easy tuning.